Epibatidine: Synthetic analogs

 A number of approaches to discovering structural analogs of epibatine that maintain analgesics effects, but without the toxicity, have been attempted.
-For example, Abbott Laboratories has produced derivatives of epibatidine including ABT-594.
-ABT-594 retains analgesic properties while avoiding paralysis by still binding to receptors that control pain perception and having a low affinity for muscle-type nicotinic acetylcholine receptors (nAChR) reducing its paralysis effect.
-Other epibatidine analogs include ABT-418, epiboxidine and their derivatives.
+For example, Abbott Laboratories has produced derivatives of epibatidine including tebanicline (ABT-594).
+Tebanicline retains analgesic properties while avoiding paralysis by still binding to receptors that control pain perception and having a low affinity for muscle-type nicotinic acetylcholine receptors (nAChR) reducing its paralysis effect.
+Other epibatidine analogs include ABT-418, epiboxidine, and their derivatives.
 A synthesis of epibatidine, utilizing a microbial hydroxylation of an unactivated carbon in a 7-azanorbornane was published in 1999.

 Chemical structure

 Epibatidine is a piperidine pyridine with a structure similar to that of nicotine.
 It is a hygroscopic oily substance which is a base.